Skip to Content

 Properties are empty after form submission

-1. Verify that the HubSpot property internal names exactly match the AttributionHub field names (or your custom field mapping).
-Internal names are case-sensitive.
+1. Double-check that the property internal names match the AttributionHub field names exactly.
+They’re case-sensitive.

-2. Check that the properties are added as hidden fields in the form editor, not just created as properties.
+2. Make sure the properties are added as hidden fields in the form editor — just creating the property isn’t enough.

-3. For iframe embeds, inspect the iframe src in DevTools to confirm that attribution parameters are being appended.
+3. For iframe embeds, inspect the iframe src in DevTools and confirm attribution parameters are being added.

-4. Enable logging (enableLogging: true in settings) and check the browser Console for population messages.
+4. Turn on logging (enableLogging: true in settings) and check the browser Console for population messages.

 Form loads slowly or attribution is missing